 |

-experienced the delight of being fed and protected when we were helpless
+experience the delight of being fed and protected when they are helpless

 infants.
-In fact, if we dont experience it, we die.
+In fact, if they don’t experience it, they die.
 And the delight

 of this early infantile experience, which makes no demands on us and leaves